phase4ground/opv-cxx-demod/README.md

 ### Prerequisites

-This code requires the libopus-dev, boost-devel and gtest-devel packages be installed.
+This code requires the libopus-dev, boost-devel, gtest-devel, and cmake packages be installed.

+On some systems, boost-devel is called libboost-dev, and you also need to install libboost-program-optionsX.XX-dev, where X.XX matches the version number of libboost-dev.
+When you run `sudo apt install libboost-dev`, watch the output for suggested packages to find the exact name.

+On some systems, gtest-devel is called libgtest-dev.

 It also requires a modern C++17 compiler (GCC 8 minimum).